 Implementing the luxury strategy beyond the luxury market

 When you consider those anti-laws, you see that they define a whole consistent and original marketing strategy– the luxury strategy.
-You also see that this strategy is not limited to the existing luxury market, although it is the place where it is the most relevant– hence its name.
+You also understand that this strategy is not limited to the existing luxury market, although it is the place where it is the most relevant– hence its name.
 Apart from the 12th anti-law (“Luxury sets the price, price does not set luxury.”), the word “luxury” does not appear in their expression.
-This means that the marketing strategy defined by those laws can be implemented beyond the luxury market.

 For instance, Apple, which is not a luxury brand, has been immensely successful in applying the luxury strategy in the computer and phone market, where the pure luxury market is just a niche, even though it can be a beautiful one, as Vertu has demonstrated for mobile phones.
 As soon as you have a unique product and service, this strategy is worth to be considered.
-It can also be used when you are facing scarcity of human talent– McKinsey is a very good example in the consulting business.
-Or when you are facing scarcity of resources- think of the problems of sustainable development, and the example of the Tesla strategy in full electric cars.
+It can also be used when you are facing scarcity of human talent– McKinsey is a perfect example in the consulting business.
+Or when you are facing a shortage of resources- think of the problems of sustainable development, and the case of the Tesla strategy in fully electric cars.
 Think also of the issues of agriculture and bio-food.
-In fact, the luxury strategy is often the best business model to make sustainable products or services profitable at the launch phase.
+The luxury strategy is often the best business model to make sustainable products or services profitable at the launch phase.